Digital Sourcing Consider First Policy consultation paper

 What we did

-- 10 consultations with agencies and 8 with businesses
+- 10 consultations with agencies and 8 with businesses were held

-- 25 interviews with 32 individuals
+- 25 interviews were conducted with 32 individuals

-- 20 usability tests
+- 20 usability tests were conducted

-- 5 iterations of draft policy
+- 5 iterations of draft policy were created

 What we heard

-The user research uncovered 4 main themes.
+The user research uncovered 4 main themes:

 - Advice is not sought early enough in the buying process.
 This adds to a lack of awareness and understanding of whole-of-government connected policies.